 - earnings-related old-age pension.

-You also need to meet the requirement that you have large enough net assets for you and your family members applying for residence permits to live on.
+You may also fulfil the requirement if you have a large enough net wealth that you and your family members who are applying can live on.

 How high an income you must have to meet the maintenance requirement depends on how big your family is and how high your housing costs are.
 You must have an income that corresponds to what is called a ‘standard amount’ when your housing cost has been deducted.
 This means that, after your housing has been paid each month, you have to have enough money to cover the costs of, for example, food, clothing, hygiene, telephone, household electricity, insurance and other minor outlays for temporary needs.